Omicron outbreak: Ambulance crews face record callouts - some waiting up to 12 hours

-Ambulances are seeing a record number of callouts in Auckland amid the growing Omicron outbreak, with some people waiting up to 12 hours for crews to arrive.
+Ambulances are receiving a record number of callouts in Auckland amid the growing Omicron outbreak, with some people waiting up to 12 hours for crews to arrive.

 St John clinical director Dr Tony Smith said each day they were receiving about 100 calls directly related to Covid.

+"We know that there are also a large number of people who call with something else, like chest pain, and don't know they have Covid until they get tested either in the ambulance or emergency department."

+At some emergency departments up to 25 per cent of patients were testing positive for Covid, Smith said.

-On top of this, there were an increasing number of people struggling to breathe, with chest pains and battling mental health conditions related to the stress of Omicron, he said.
+He said they were also seeing a significant number of people battling mental health conditions from the stress of Omicron.

-"Nationwide we have seen our workload go up by about 10 per cent and this has been disproportionate in Auckland where the workload has gone up by over 20 per cent and we are now seeing record numbers of Aucklanders seeking an ambulance," Smith said.
+"Nationwide we have seen our workload go up by about 10 per cent and this has been disproportionate in Auckland where the workload has gone up by over 20 per cent and we are now seeing record numbers of Aucklanders seeking an ambulance."

-He said the longest delay for someone in a non-life-threatening condition over the last couple of days had been more than 12 hours.
+Smith said the longest delay for someone in a non-life-threatening condition over the past few days had been more than 12 hours.

-"We currently have got about 150 a day whose condition is not life-threatening but is serious where the delay is over an hour," Smith said.
+"We currently have got about 150 a day whose condition is not life-threatening but is serious where the delay is over an hour."

 Daily calls had risen from 1700-1800 to more than 2000, with 500 of those requiring an ambulance - up from 400 on average.

-Smith said demand was even more challenging given the reduction of staff available.
+Smith said demand had been even more challenging with the reduction of staff available.
 Currently, there were about 100 staff off work with Covid or self-isolating - about 70 were based in Auckland.

-Extra staff had been flown in from across the country to help combat the "unprecedented demand" Auckland ambulance crews were facing.
+Extra staff were being flown in from across the country to help combat the "unprecedented demand" Auckland ambulance crews were facing.

 He said ambulances would always get to people with immediately life-threatening conditions, but even "a small handful" of people needing urgent care were seeing delays of up to an hour.